Alan-Robertson/usyd_timesheet_automation/README.md

 DATE, HOURS, PAYCODE, [ANALYSIS CODE], [TOPIC], [DETAILS]
 ```

-No the script will not check if you have the correct topic; valid topics are probably only TUT and MRK anyway.
+The script will not check if you have the correct topic; valid topics are probably only TUT and MRK anyway.

 Don't forget to enter your timesheet provider!